Dough Bites Filled with Turkish Pastrami and Cheese

 Turkish kashar cheese or mozzarella, grated

 Cut the dough into a little bit smaller than egg sized pieces.
 Flat in 1 cm thick with your hand.
 Then place some filling inside, close it up.
 When the oil heats up, fry the doughs on both sides until golden brown.
-Afterwords, place on a paper towel to soak up any extra oil.
+Afterwards, place on a paper towel to soak up any extra oil.

 Serve the Dough Bites Filled with Turkish Pastrami and Cheese with freshly brewed Turkish Tea as a breakfast or light lunch.
 I've served it with Roasted Eggplant Salad, parsley and cucumber slices:)